Our Governing Body

-Dr Simon Burrell, GP Chair, NEW
+Dr Simon Burrell, GP Chair, North East Wiltshire

 Simon qualified in Bristol in 1979 and worked in several hospitals in Bristol and Bath for some years in various specialties, but particularly in obstetrics.
 He joined the partnership in Corsham in 1985.
 Like all the partners he is keen to consider health and illness in the context of the whole person and to ensure an understanding of the balance of the benefits and hazards of modern treatments.
 He looks after the residents in local residential and nursing homes and through this has significant experience of helping older people and providing palliative care.

 For ten years Simon was a medical officer for Bath Rugby Club, and has an interest in sports health.
 For some time now he has been involved in some of the wider aspects of organising health care in Wiltshire, providing clinical input into decisions about how NHS funds are spent.
 He is also involved in appraising other GPs in Wiltshire.

 Dr Helen Osborn, GP Chair, West Wiltshire, Yatton Keynell and Devizes

 Helen qualified in 1988 from the University of London.
 She is a GP and senior partner at Courtyard Surgery in West Lavington near Devizes.
 Her clinical interests are all aspects of family medicine, family planning, care of the elderly and palliative care.
 She is very involved in medical education as GP trainer and appraiser.
 Helen is also a staff-grade doctor in reproductive medicine/family planning.

 Dr Toby Davies, GP Chair, Sarum